replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/06-completing-the-install/assignment.md

 ![SlackerNews Admin Console with "Ready" Status](../assets/slackernews-admin-console-ready.png)

-While you're connected to the Admin Console, notice some of it's other
+While you're connected to the Admin Console, notice some of its other
 capabilities:

 * You can manage the cluster nodes using the "Cluster Management" tab.